 The toolkits are designed to be used in doctor's offices, clinics and hospitals to encourage and remind patients to stay up to date on immunizations, and to make sure their children are vaccinated against dangerous illnesses.

 To help raise awareness, health care providers and patients alike, can talk to others during National Immunization Awareness Month, as well as throughout the year.
 You can also help educate people on the different types of vaccines.

 Immunizations aren't just things that are required for a child to go to Kindergarten, or to advance to the next grade level.
-They are made mandatory by most schools, because the immunizations given during early childhood have stopped most of the devastating diseases that used to exist in the United States.
-Children can now receive the immunization to prevent chicken pox.
-This is one of the newer immunizations that have become widely available.
+They are made mandatory by most schools because the immunizations given during early childhood have stopped most of the devastating diseases that used to exist in the United States.
+Children can now receive the immunization to prevent chickenpox.
+This is one of the newer vaccinations that have become widely available.

-Some immunizations are targeted mostly to certain age groups, and those with certain chronic diseases.
+Some immunizations are targeted mostly to specific age groups and those with certain chronic diseases.
 It's recommended that all people receive the flu shot every year, starting in October.
-People with chronic lung diseases, such as COPD (chronic bronchitis or emphysema) and asthma, as well as babies and the elderly are recommended the most to receive the flu shot every year as soon as the flu season starts.
+People with chronic lung diseases, such as COPD (chronic bronchitis or emphysema) and asthma, as well as babies and the elderly, are recommended the most to receive the flu shot every year as soon as the flu season starts.

 The flu affects individuals with compromised lungs or compromised immune systems more severely than others.
 The elderly, or those with chronic lung diseases are also encouraged to get the pneumonia shot, but this only needs to be administered every 5 years for the patient to stay protected.

 Information on this page is for reference and educational purposes only.
 For more information about immunizations, talk to your doctor or primary care provider or visit https://www.nphic.org/niam.